Patients think someone is watching out for them

 enquirer.com/editions/2003/03/31/tem_monlede31.html

 Zaha Hadid is an internationally renowned architect and artist who designed the new Contemporary Art Center in Cincinnati.
 My architect brother had been telling me about her for years, he was so impressed with her work.
 I’m listed second after her in this list of top artists in Cincinnati.
 But my attorneys wouldn’t present it or mention it.
-One of them said that I wouldn’t be getting all of this if I weren’t any good.
+I only was able to get one of them to say that I wouldn’t be getting all of this if I weren’t any good.
 All of what?
 What did the jury learn?
 My lawyers wouldn’t mount an adequate defense even of that?

 How can I define this as anything other than being sabotaged?
 I kept passing notes to them during the trial, as I was supposed to, telling them things to do to defend me, things to which they were supposed to respond, but they never did.
 (After the trial when I got my case file, none of those notes were in it – isn’t that a failure to keep work product?)
 Even when I was on the stand I had to object myself when my attorneys would not.
 Yet I kept trusting them.
 Just like I trusted my nurses and doctors.